eric-chapdelaine/eric-chapdelaine.github.io/articles/how-i-take-notes.md

 ### JavaScript: Adding Features

 However, you can't do everything with just plain Markdown.
-But because it renders into HTML, you can do pretty much everything else with JavaScript.
+But because it renders into HTML, you can manipulate the HTML any way you want with JavaScript.

 For example, mathematical formulae.
 I wanted to be able to use this method of note taking with math as well therefore reducing the limitations that digital note taking has.
 For this, I use MathJax, a JavaScript library that can render $\LaTeX$ into HTML.
 This way, I get the benefits of $\LaTeX$ without the complexness of using it for everything.
 Installing MathJax on your website automatically converts plaintext to $\LaTeX$, for example `$\lim_{n \to \infty} \frac{3n}{n} = 3$`, to $\lim_{n \to \infty} \frac{3n}{n} = 3$.